How to Make a Reversible Felt Tree for Preschool Felt Board Activities

 Instructions for felt tree

-1. Outline a tree and y-shaped branches on black felt with white chalk.
+1. Draw a tree trunk and branches on black felt with white chalk.

-4. Glue the brown and black tree shapes together with the branches inserted between the two pieces of tree.
+4. Glue the brown and black tree shapes together.
+If you cut out the branches separately, insert them between the two pieces of tree before gluing the trunks together.

 This is what your finished tree might look like.
 The design will vary depending on the sizes and colors of your felt pieces and your own imagination.